 Be it done unto me–not preached to me in the feeble strains of human eloquence, not shown forth to me in the figures of earthly rhetoric, not painted in the poetic dreams of a fervid imagination, but breathed upon me in silence, in person Incarnate, in a human form veritably reposing within me.
 In His own nature the Word needed not change, was incapable of change.
 Yet now graciously in me “may it be done according to thy word.”
 Be it done universally for all mankind, but most especially for me–“Be it done unto me according to thy word.”

-Art: The Annunciation, Domenico Beccafumi, 1545-1546; Detail of Verkündigung an Maria (Annunciation to Mary), Fra Filippo Lippi, circa 1443; both PD-Worldwide, Wikimedia Commons.
+Art: The Annunciation, Domenico Beccafumi, 1545-1546, PD-US author’s life plus 100 years or less; Detail of Verkündigung an Maria (Annunciation to Mary), Fra Filippo Lippi, circa 1443, PD-US author’s life plus 100 years or less, PD-Worldwide; both Wikimedia Commons.